TLC: Tables, Ladders & Chairs (2009)

-The 2009 TLC: Tables, Ladders & Chairs was the inaugural TLC: Tables, Ladders & Chairs professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on December 13, 2009, at the AT&T Center in San Antonio, Texas.
-It replaced WWE's previously annual December PPV, Armageddon.
-It was the only TLC event to feature the ECW brand, as it was disbanded in February 2010.
+The 2009 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the inaugural TLC: Tables, Ladders & Chairs and took place on December 13, 2009, at the AT&T Center in San Antonio, Texas, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
 The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

-The primary matches included Christian defeating Shelton Benjamin in a Ladder match for the ECW Championship, Sheamus defeating John Cena in a Tables match to become the new WWE Champion, the reigning World Heavyweight Champion, The Undertaker, defeating Batista in a Chairs match to retain the World Heavyweight Championship and the main event, where D-Generation X (Triple H and Shawn Michaels) defeated Chris Jericho and Big Show in a Tables, Ladders, and Chairs match for the Unified WWE Tag Team Championship.
-Other matches in the card included John Morrison versus Drew McIntyre for the WWE Intercontinental Championship, Michelle McCool versus Mickie James for the WWE Women's Championship and Randy Orton versus Kofi Kingston.
-The pay-per-view drew 228,000 buys.
+The main event saw D-Generation X (Triple H and Shawn Michaels) defeat Jeri-Show (Chris Jericho and Big Show) in a Tables, Ladders, and Chairs match to win the Unified WWE Tag Team Championship.
+Other primary matches included Christian defeating Shelton Benjamin in a Ladder match to retain the ECW Championship, Sheamus defeating John Cena in a Tables match to win Raw's WWE Championship, and The Undertaker defeating Batista in a Chairs match to retain SmackDown's World Heavyweight Championship.
+Other matches on the card included John Morrison versus Drew McIntyre for SmackDown's Intercontinental Championship, Michelle McCool versus Mickie James for SmackDown's WWE Women's Championship, and Randy Orton versus Kofi Kingston.

+The event replaced Armageddon as the annual December PPV, and it drew 228,000 pay-per-view buys.
+This was the only TLC event to feature the ECW brand and the ECW Championship as the brand was dissolved in February 2010, deactivating the championship along with it.
+It was also the only TLC event held before the original World Tag Team Championship was deactivated in August 2010 in favor of the WWE Tag Team Championship; since WrestleMania 25 in April, both titles were held and defended together on all brands as the Unified WWE Tag Team Championship.
+It would also be the only TLC event held before the original WWE Women's Championship was deactivated in September 2010 in favor of the WWE Divas Championship.

 Production

 Background

-The event was held at the AT&T Center in San Antonio, Texas.
+The inaugural TLC: Tables, Ladders & Chairs was held at the AT&T Center in San Antonio, Texas.

-In August 2009, World Wrestling Entertainment (WWE) ran a poll on their official website in which fans could vote on the concept of that year's December pay-per-view (PPV) that would replace their previously annual December event, Armageddon.
+In August 2009, the professional wrestling company World Wrestling Entertainment (WWE) ran a poll on their official website in which fans could vote on the concept of that year's December pay-per-view (PPV) event that would replace their previously annual December event, Armageddon.
 The choices in the poll included an event themed around street fight main events, an event featuring a single-elimination tournament, and an event featuring matches that contained stipulations using tables, ladders, and/or chairs as legal weapons with the main event being a Tables, Ladders, and Chairs (TLC) match.
-The TLC theme was chosen, and the event was aptly named TLC: Tables, Ladders & Chairs.
-It was scheduled to take place on December 13, 2009, at the AT&T Center in San Antonio, Texas and feature wrestlers from the Raw, SmackDown, and ECW brand divisions.
+The TLC theme was chosen, and the event was named TLC: Tables, Ladders & Chairs.
+It was scheduled to take place on December 13, 2009, at the AT&T Center in San Antonio, Texas and featured wrestlers from the Raw, SmackDown, and ECW brand divisions.
 Tickets went on sale on August 29.